Retrodad0001/EasyDbMigrator/README.md

                     , cancellationToken: token);
                 _ = succeededRunningMigrations.Should().BeTrue();

-            //download the code if u want to see examples of integration testing with easyDbMigrator }
+            //download the code if you want to see examples of integration testing with easyDbMigrator }

 ## FAQ